mytute/next-test/README.md

 # Would you like to customize the import alias (`@/*` by default)? … No / Yes (NO)
 ```

+Docker builds images in layers, and each command in a Dockerfile creates a new cached layer.
+If a layer hasn’t changed between builds, Docker reuses it instead of rebuilding.
+If your dependencies don’t change (package.json stays the same), the npm install layer is cached and don't run "RUN npm install" command.
+If we remove "COPY package*.json ./" line and put "RUN npm run build" line under "COPY . ." line then the entire Docker build cache is invalidated.
+Then docker reinstalls all dependencies unnecessarily on every build and this increases build time and wastes resources.

 2. run the next.js application
 ```bash
 $ cd hello-world